 We seek to find openings for dialog, personal encounter, and joint projects with all members of our extended community.
 From interfaith dinners, to joint art projects, to discussion panels, we are happy to share our traditions, and open ourselves to be enriched by others.
 Details are below.
-For more information, click here to contact the Social Action Committee.
+For more information please contact us using our website form.

 Friday Night Shabbat Sharing